nasccped/nasccped/README.md

 > This means that this repository can have its url changed or even be
 > removed from the server.
 If there is, send an issue so I can fix
 > it.
->
-> If you're interested in some of my configs, I have a specific
-> folder for it.
-You can check my by [clicking here][configs-path]!

 <details>
   <summary>Projects Table</summary>